block-core/blockcore-vault/README.md

 Vault #1 > Vault #2 > Vault #3 > Vault #1.

-Whenever an event enters any of these vaults, it will be immediately delivered to both outgoing and incoming connections.
+Whenever an event enters any of these vaults, it will be immediately delivered to both outgoing and incoming connections with a signal over Web Sockets.
 This ensures if there is some issues or drop between #3 and #1, then #1 will still receive the event from #2.

 The next level of resilience, is having a total of #5 public vault instances.
 With 5 instances, each of them can have two outgoing and two incoming connections.